 Dead Indian Creek to Dead Indian Meadow is a 19.6 mile lightly trafficked out and back trail located near Cody, Wyoming that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 Directions from Cody: Travel 17 miles north on WY 120, then west on WY 296 to Dead Indian Trailhead with the Campground just across the road.